codetheweb/tuyapi/README.md

 - [node-red-contrib-tuya-smart](https://github.com/hgross/node-red-contrib-tuya-smart): A NodeRED input node utilizing tuyapi to connect the smart home
 - [tuyadump](https://github.com/py60800/tuyadump) a Go project to decode device traffic in real time
 - [tuya-mqtt](https://github.com/TheAgentK/tuya-mqtt) a simple MQTT interface for TuyAPI
+- [smart-home-panel](https://github.com/MadeleineSmith/smart-home-panel-fe) A website for controlling a smart light bulb

 To add your project to either of the above lists, please open a pull request.